 Transfer credit and credit by examination must be taken within seven years of completion of the master's degree and within nine years of completion of the doctoral degree.
 Students wishing to apply for readmission to a program after deactivation must demonstrate currency of knowledge in the field of study to which they are applying.
-Currency of knowledge must be formally evaluated by the program faculty.
+Currency of knowledge must be formally evaluated by the program faculty and approved by the Dean of the Graduate College.
 In addition, the returning student must complete a program of study including at least two courses in the current program.